defgsus/QShadertoy/README.md

 You can display and run shaders similiar to the web interface.
 Also it's possible to edit the code and change some texture input properties.
 But saving is not supported yet.

 It uses QOpenGLFunctions and all that stuff to render shaders either onto a QWidget or offscreen into a QImage.
 I don't like the QOpenGL* wrappers because they tend to crash the program more often than my own opengl code normally does.
 This should really be refactured!
+Apart from that, the screen refresh is not tightly 60 fps and blocks the GUI somewhat.
+Maybe i'll try Qt's new 3D-API at some point..

 ### Compatibility